ckb-js/lumos/website/docs/02-tx-skeleton.md

 ## Transaction Skeleton

-Lumos provided an opinionated transaction structure called `TransactionSkeleton` from the `@ckb-lumos/helpers` module.
+Lumos provides an opinionated transaction structure called `TransactionSkeleton` from the `@ckb-lumos/helpers` module.
 It simplifies assembling transactions on the client-side for CKB.

 ## At A Glance